ezzye/CV/README.md

 #### Swift 2.1, xcode and IOS Mobile Apps

-From scratch without ever owning an Apple iPhone of any type taught myself Swift 2.1 for final project.
+From scratch without ever owning an Apple iPhone of any type, taught myself Swift 2.1 for the final project.
 Used newly acquired skill to write a IOS native app that queried a bespoke restful API, manipulated JSON, loaded profile pictures, maintained user profiles with signin and allowed users to connect(friend) other users.

 - test native IOS app using XCtesting
 - Completed following project: